trentlarson/lives-of-gifts/src/markdown/opportunities.md

 You see specific strategies here, but there are many other great ways to spread gifts.

+In all of these cases, recording appreciation for others via [Time Safari](https://timesafari.app) is a great way to spread the love. :-)

 ## Have time?

 - Consider who could use a text or a phone call right now.